RAND Center to Advance Racial Equity Policy Programs

 Songyee Yoon, from Menlo Park, California, is a visiting fellow at the center.
 She is the president of gaming publisher NCSOFT, holds a Ph.D. in computational neuroscience, and is an advisory board member of the RAND Center for Asia Pacific Policy.
 Her work with the center includes holding discussions to better understand diversity, equity, and inclusion and deepening understanding of structural inequities facing the Asian American and Pacific Islander (AAPI) community, with specific focus on the intersection of gender and AAPI equity.

-Pierrce Holmes, of Springfield, Massachusetts, is the inaugural fellow at the RAND Center to Advance Racial Equity Policy and a second-year master of public policy student in the Heller School at Brandeis University.
+Pierrce Holmes, of Springfield, Massachusetts, was the inaugural fellow at the RAND Center to Advance Racial Equity Policy and a second-year master of public policy student in the Heller School at Brandeis University.
 At RAND, Holmes worked closely with researchers Jonathan Welburn and Kathryn Edwards to explore policy models and context for federal reparations to Black Americans.
-His work included a forthcoming commentary and policy memo on the George Floyd Act.
 Holmes was supported through the Segal Fellowship via Brandeis.

 Fall 2021 Health Equity Fellow